Selig Polyscope Company: Academy library

 In the late 1940s, Selig made a large donation of business records to the Academy of Motion Picture Arts and Sciences Library.
 The William Selig papers, together with the donation, include Selig's correspondence, scripts, scrapbooks, production files and six feet of photographs that include production stills from over 500 films that are otherwise lost (only about 225 of the over 3,500 films released by Selig between 1896 and 1938 have survived into the present day).
 This collection still requires further study.

 Lost films

 The potential of movies as long term sources of revenue was unknown to early movie industry executives.
 Films were made quickly, sent into distribution channels and mostly forgotten soon after their first runs.
 Surviving prints were typically stored haphazardly, if at all.
-Nitrate film stock, in common use until the mid-20th Century, was chemically volatile and many prints were lost in fires or decomposed in storage.
+Nitrate film stock, in common use until the mid-20th Century, is chemically volatile and many prints were lost in fires or decomposed in storage.
 Some were recycled for their silver content or simply thrown away to save space.
 Out of Selig Polyscope's hundreds of films, only a few copies and scattered photographic elements are known to survive.

+A few films and fragments are part of the Dawson Film Find including: Circumstantial Evidence (1912), Directed by Otis Thayer starring Marshall Steadman; and A New Woman and the Lion (1912), Directed by George Hernandez starring Nick Cooley.
+Clips of these are referenced and can be seen the documentary film Dawson City:Frozen in Time (2016).